john-bokma/resume-pandoc/perl-programmer-john-bokma-cv.md

 VPS providers for hosting my websites.
-I do the administration of each of those systems, e.g. updates, firewall rules, and other security related tasks, installing and configuring software e.g. Apache HTTP server, Nginx, Postfix, Dovecot, OpenSSH, and MySQL.
+I do the administration of each of those systems, e.g. updates, firewall rules, and other security related tasks, installing and configuring software e.g. Apache HTTP server, NGINX, Postfix, Dovecot, OpenSSH, and MySQL.

 ## Documentation